hexinfra/gorox/README.md

     shell> ./gorox pids

-Now visit http://localhost:3080 to check if it works.
+Now visit http://localhost:3080 to see if it works.
 To exit server gracefully:

     shell> ./gorox quit